 Tsumago-Juku to Magome-Juku Trail

-This trek is along the old Nakasendo postal road used during the Edo period for travel between Kyoto and Tokyo.
-Located in the Kiso Valley on the border of Gifu and Nagano prefectures, this cobblestone path guides visitors through peaceful forests and past old Japanese houses, restored to their former appearance after falling into disrepair when the Chuo Line was built.
-This is an easy walk for beginners, and it's about 8 km between Tsumago and Magome, which should take roughly 2-3 hours.
+This trek follows the historic Nakasendo postal road, once used during the Edo period for travel between Kyoto and Tokyo.
+Located in the Kiso Valley on the border of Gifu and Nagano Prefectures, the cobblestone path passes through forests and beautifully preserved post towns that have been restored to their traditional appearance.

 How to get there: